microsoft/AzureTRE/docs/tre-admins/identities/workspace.md

 ## How to create
 There are two mechanisms for creating Workspace Applications
 - Manually by your AAD Tenant Admin (default)
 - Automatically by TRE.
-Please see this [guide](./application_admin.md) if you wish this to be automatic
+Please see this [guide](./application_admin.md) if you wish this to be automatic.

 !!! caution
     By default, the app registration for a workspace is not created by the [API](../tre-developers/api.md).
 One needs to be present before using the API to provision a new workspace.
 If you ran `make auth`, a workspace AD application was created for you.
 If you wish to create another, the same script can be used to create the **Workspace Application**.